-Approximately 5,900 pedestrians are killed by automobiles every year.
+Approximately 6,590 pedestrians were killed last year.

 View All NSC Articles